-A log of the total natural radioactivity, measured in American Petroleum Institute (API) units.
-The measurement can be made in both openhole and through casing.
-Shales and clay are responsible for most natural radioactivity, so the gamma ray log is often a good indicator of such rocks.
+A gamma ray log identifies total natural radioactivity, measured in American Petroleum Institute (API) units.
+The measurement can be made in both open hole and through casing.
+Shales and clays are responsible for most natural radioactivity, so the gamma ray log is often a good indicator for this type of rock.
 The log is also used for correlation between wells, for depth correlation between open and cased hole, and for depth correlation between logging runs.

 Leaks present in any pipe string that you can pump into can be tested with this same process.
 These logs are often required by state regulations on disposal wells to ensure all injected fluid is leaving the well in the permitted zones and is not channeling up to higher intervals.
 Trial runs before pumping cement can also be performed to ensure abandonment procedures are met and cement locations are approved by state authorities.